 Turning On Mac Touch-To-Click Support from the Command Line

-You’ll notice there are three separate and unique defaults strings listed, one of which enables the general tap click behavior, while the next enables the feature for the Magic Mouse, and the other provides support for tap-to-click at the login and boot screens of OS X. To be thorough and get full touch-click support throughout OS X, issue all three commands separately in the Terminal, then reboot the Mac.
+You’ll notice there are three separate and unique defaults strings listed, one of which enables the general tap click behavior, while the next enables the feature for the Magic Mouse, and the other provides support for tap-to-click at the login and boot screens of Mac OS X. To be thorough and get full touch-click support throughout Mac OS, issue all commands separately in the Terminal, then reboot the Mac.
 As usual, each command should be placed on a single line when executed at the terminal.

 sudo defaults write com.apple.driver.AppleBluetoothMultitouch.trackpad Clicking -bool true

 sudo defaults -currentHost write NSGlobalDomain com.apple.mouse.tapBehavior -int 1

 These defaults strings have been tested to work in many versions of MacOS system software, including macOS Mojave, macOS High Sierra, MacOS Sierra, OS X El Capitan, OS X Yosemite, Mac OS X Mavericks, and others.
 If you have other experiences or commands related with these defaults strings for enabling tap-to-click then share them in the comments below.

 If you want to reverse the above settings, or remotely disable the feature on a Mac, you can use the following defaults strings to turn off touchpad clicking.
 You’ll notice this is mostly a matter of looking at the above defaults strings and switching ‘true’ to ‘false’ and 1 to 0 where appropriate.
 Just as above, issue all three commands to be thorough: